-What does one-time password mean?
+What does OTP mean?

-One-time password systems provide a mechanism for logging on to a network or service using a unique password that can only be used once, as the name suggests.
+One-time password (OTP) systems provide a mechanism for logging on to a network or service using a unique password that can only be used once, as the name suggests.

 The static password is the most common authentication method and the least secure.
 If "qwerty" is always your password, it's time for a change.

 The OTP feature prevents some forms of identity theft by making sure that a captured user name/password pair cannot be used a second time.

 Typically the user's login name stays the same, and the one-time password changes with each login.